 When looking for healthy fats, stick to monounsaturated fats and polyunsaturated fats.
 Unlike saturated fats and trans fats, these good fats can be beneficial for heart health, maintaining ideal cholesterol levels, and supporting overall health.
-Avocados, nuts, seeds, and good quality olive oil or avocado oil are great sources.
+Avocados, nuts, seeds, and good quality olive or avocado oil are great sources.

 Grains contain all three macros.
-While they are the highest in carbs, they also can help you reach your other macro goals.
+While they are the highest in carbs, they can also help you reach your other macro goals.
 When deciding on the healthiest grain, look for gluten-free whole grains.

 Whole grains have not been processed to remove the outer layer of the grain, which often contains all of the good nutrients of the grain.
 Eating gluten-free grains may help reduce inflammation.
 Buckwheat, quinoa, millet, brown rice, and amaranth are all naturally gluten-free whole grains.

 Fiber is important for maintaining energy throughout the day, as well as supporting gut health.
 For women, aim for 21 to 25 grams of fiber per day, and for men, aim for 30 to 38 grams of fiber per day.
 Fiber is a part of the carbohydrates group.
 You can find fiber in grains, beans, berries, and certain vegetables, like leafy greens and cruciferous vegetables.
 Super Porridge contains 18% of your daily fiber needs.